mitsuba-renderer/drjit/docs/coop_vec.rst

 -------------------

-The central type of this API is the *cooperative vector* class :py:class:`nn.CoopVector`.
+The central type of this API is the *cooperative vector* class :py:class:`nn.CoopVec`.
 This is a dynamically sized vector with uniformly typed elements.

 Unlike regular Dr.Jit arrays (e.g. :py:class:`drjit.cuda.ArrayXf`), cooperative